MicrosoftDocs/win32-pr.de-de/desktop-src/TermServ/imsrdpclienttransportsettings3-gatewayauthloginpage.md

 ## <a name="property-value"></a>Eigenschaftswert

-Die Adresse der neuen Anmelde Webseite.
+Die neue Adresse der Anmeldewebseite.

 ## <a name="requirements"></a>Anforderungen